-Walking towards the Golden Pavilion’s entrance, admission here is ¥400.
+Walking towards the Temple of the Golden Pavilion’s entrance, admission here is ¥400.

 No, that’s not the Golden Pavilion.
 That’s the hojo, or head priest’s former living quarters.

-A Zen Buddhist Temple, the name Kinkaku is derived from the gold leaf that coats the pavilion.
+A Zen Buddhist Temple and UNESCO World Heritage Site, the name Kinkaku is derived from the gold leaf that coats the pavilion.
 It’s said to mitigate and purify any negative thoughts and feelings towards death.

 Another shot of the hojo

-With its upper two floors completely covered in gold leaf, Kinkaku-ji is said to have been built to echo the extravagant Kitayama culture that developed in Kyoto’s wealthy aristocratic circles during those times.
+With its upper two floors completely covered in gold leaf, Kinkakuji Temple is said to have been built to echo the extravagant Kitayama culture that developed in Kyoto’s wealthy aristocratic circles during those times.

 Each floor represents a different style of architecture.
 The first floor was built in the Shinden style used for palace buildings during the Heian Period, the second floor in the Bukke style used in samurai residences, and the third floor in the style of a Chinese Zen Hall.
 Gilded inside and out, the uppermost floor is capped with a golden phoenix.
 There you see its wings just peeking out from behind the roof.

 With the pavilion glistening in the late afternoon sun, this is one of my favorite pictures from the entire trip. ♥